 Choose to bird watch on the beach and you are surrounded by so much.
 Dramatic cliffs.
 Moorland.
 An expanse of rugged Jurassic beach, this is the Dinosaur Coast after all.
 The tumbling old 17th century village with its beautiful architecture and red pantile rooftops.
 The great, powerful North Sea.
 You are quite literally immersed in nature.

-So, what types of bird are you likely to see?
+So, what types of birds are you likely to see?

 If you are lucky you may get to spot the Heron that visits regularly.
 You will find him hanging around on the scaurs in amongst all the rockpools.
 With his long legs and crane neck he’s quite easy to spot.

-You’ll find Oyster Catchers a plenty along the beach.
+You’ll find Oyster Catchers along the beach.
 They can be identified by their black upper feathers and white underbelly.
-They also have a long reddish orange beak, not to dissimilar to the red rooftops of Robin Hoods Bay.
+They also have a long reddish orange beak.

 You’ll see various types of Gulls.
 Large and small varieties.